Bachelor of Applied Science (Aviation)

 RMIT has been involved in aerospace and aviation education and training for more than 60 years.
 Our suite of programs produces graduates equipped to be effective in a wide range of roles and levels.

 You'll gain a broad awareness of the aviation industry and a range of analytical skills that will give you a comprehensive appreciation of the aviation operating environment.
-You'll be able to demonstrate breadth and depth of thinking and solve problems in the aviation industry workplace.
+Through this program you'll develop breadth and depth of thinking, and ability to solve problems relevant to the aviation industry.

 The program offers a career development option for people who already hold a Commercial Pilot's Licence.
-Commercial pilots receive 1 year of advanced standing credit.
+Commercial pilots can receive up to 1 year of advanced standing credit.

 3 years full-time